theidealist101/subnodeica/README.md

 - Improvements and fixes for mob behaviours, like floating mobs, fish which sometimes try to swim into the ground, gasopods which sleep when they shouldn't, reefbacks which are really bad at avoiding terrain, etc.
 - Putting more stuff in Lifepod 5 and making it actually usable

-Probably next on the list are surface caves.
+Probably next on the list of big features are blueprints and surface caves.
 (I've made crashfish and mesmers but they don't spawn yet.)

 Also note that the bioluminescence mechanic does not fully work yet, as Minetest does not have glow on nodes or any way of making only some parts of a texture glow; I intend to get this added to Minetest.
 There are also no animations on models, as I'm waiting for .gltf support first.